This policy applies to all staff and patrons of the Bellingham public libraries.

 Patrons can access their own records:

-- online using their library card and PIN
+- online using their library card and personal identification number (PIN)

 - in person using their library card or by providing photo identification